-Nicholas Burger is an economist conducting research in the areas of environmental economics and international development.
-He is also associate research department director of the Economics, Sociology, and Statistics Department and a professor at the Pardee RAND Graduate School.
-His environmental economics research focuses on domestic and international energy, environmental, and climate policy.
-He was a lead author on the Fourth Assessment Report produced by the Intergovernmental Panel on Climate Change, and he participated in the development process for California's cap and trade program to meet greenhouse gas emissions targets.
-At RAND Burger assessed Abu Dhabi's environmental health risks, co-authored a report on designing viable climate change policies, and estimated the costs of renewable energy sources, especially biomass energy.
-He is also part of a team that is implementing a three-year randomized control trial to evaluate a farmer training program in China that is designed reduce negative environmental impacts of farming.
+Nicholas Burger is a senior economist at the RAND Corporation and director of RAND's Washington office.
+His work focuses on environmental economics and international development, including energy and climate change.
+He was a lead author on the Fourth Assessment Report produced by the Intergovernmental Panel on Climate Change.
+At RAND, Burger has co-authored a report on designing viable climate change policies and estimated the costs of renewable energy.
+He recently completed a three-year randomized control trial to evaluate a farmer training program in China that is designed to reduce negative environmental impacts of farming.
 He was part of a team that contributed analysis to the first Quadrennial Energy Review through the Department of Energy.

-Burger received his Ph.D. in economics at the University of California, Santa Barbara in 2008.
+Burger received his Ph.D. in economics from the University of California, Santa Barbara.

 Burger, Nicholas, Daniel Kopf, Connor P. Spreng, Joanne Yoong, and Neeraj Sood, "Healthy Firms: Constraints to Growth Among Private Health Sector Facilities in Ghana and Kenya," PLoS ONE, 7(2), 2012